Brunel, Isambard Kingdom (1806–1859)

-Isambard Brunel was a British engineer who pioneered many important construction techniques, designing the Clifton suspension bridge at Bristol, England, laying the Great Western Railway with a controversial 7-foot (1.23-meter) gauge, and building iron-hulled steamship, including the giant Great Eastern.
+Isambard Brunel was a British engineer who pioneered many important construction techniques, designing the Clifton suspension bridge at Bristol, England, laying the Great Western Railway with a controversial 7-ft (1.23-m) gauge, and building iron-hulled steamship, including the giant Great Eastern.

 His father, the French-born British engineer and inventor, Marc Isambard Brunel (1769–1849) fled from France during the French Revolution because of his Royalist sympathies.
 After a short stay in New York he came to England where he spent the rest of his life.
 He built the world's first underwater tunnel (under the River Thames in London) and devised machinery for the mass production of pulley blocks and army boots.